Accessibility statement for Make a Claim to an Employment Tribunal

 Our offices have audio induction loops, or if you contact us before your visit, we can arrange a British Sign Language (BSL) interpreter.

-Find out how to contact us https://www.gov.uk/guidance/employment-tribunal-offices-and-venues.
+Find out how to contact our Employment tribunal offices and venues (opens in a new tab).

 Technical information about this website’s accessibility